 Announced in 2016 by then Vice President Joe Biden, the Beau Biden Cancer Moonshot℠ to accelerate cancer research aims to make more therapies available to more patients, while also improving the ability to prevent cancer and detect it at an early stage.

-The Frederick National Lab supports four Cancer Moonshot projects:
+The Frederick National Laboratory supports four Cancer Moonshot projects:

-- High-performance computing/DOE partnership: The lab plays a significant role in a national partnership to expand the use of high-performance computing in cancer research.
-Through work with the National Cancer Institute (NCI) and the Department of Energy (DOE), the Frederick National Lab is developing a promising strategy for using exascale computing capabilities hand-in-hand with urgent scientific applications.
+- High-performance computing/DOE partnership: The laboratory plays a significant role in a national partnership to expand the use of high-performance computing in cancer research.
+Through work with the National Cancer Institute (NCI) and the Department of Energy (DOE), the Frederick National Laboratory is developing a promising strategy for using exascale computing capabilities hand-in-hand with urgent scientific applications.

-- Genomic Data Commons: FNL supports Cancer Moonshot through the Genomic Data Commons, a data sharing platform designed to give researchers the capability to share genomic and clinical data from cancer research programs to promote precision medicine in oncology.
+- Genomic Data Commons: Frederick National Laboratory supports Cancer Moonshot through the Genomic Data Commons, a data sharing platform designed to give researchers the capability to share genomic and clinical data from cancer research programs to promote precision medicine in oncology.

 Cryo-EM user facility